WaledGoba220/Graduation_Project_Using-.Net6-/README.md

 > - Domain services

 ### **2. Service Layer**
 > The Service layer sits right above the Domain layer, which means that it has a reference to the Domain layer.
+> <br>
-The Service layer is split into two projects, Services.Abstractions and Services.
+> The Service layer is split into two projects, Services.Abstractions and Services.
+> <br>
 > In the Services.Abstractions project you can find the definitions for the service interfaces that are going to encapsulate the main business logic.
 Also, we are using the Contracts project to define the Data Transfer Objects (DTO) that we are going to consume with the service interfaces.
 >
 **What is the motivation for splitting the Service layer?**